Juan Castillo (footballer, born 2000): Loan spells

+RKC Waalwijk

+On 4 June 2024, Castillo joined Eredivisie side RKC Waalwijk on a two-year contract with the option for a further year.

 International career

-As well as his native Netherlands, Castillo is eligible to play international football for the Dominican Republic, for which he qualifies by descent.
+Though born in the Netherlands, Castillo plays international football for the Dominican Republic, for which he qualifies by descent.
 He was a regular for the Netherlands at youth levels from under-15 to under-20.
 Castillo made his first appearance in international football when he started for the Netherlands under-15 team in a 2–2 draw against their Belgian counterparts on 11 November 2014.
 He made eight appearances at that level.
 He played in 11 of the under-16s' 14 matches in the 2015–16 season, taking no part in the March 2016 friendlies.
 He first captained the side in a 1–0 loss to France U16 in October 2015, and scored with a penalty in a 2–1 loss to USA U17 in a tournament in December.

 At under-17 level, Castillo scored in all three of the Netherlands' matches – all wins – in the 2017 European Under-17 Championship qualifying round.
 He was a member of the squad for the championship finals in Croatia, and played in all four of their matches as they finished second in their group before being eliminated at the quarter-final stage by Germany U17.
 He scored three goals from ten matches at under-17 level, and played five times for the under-18s and scored twice, against Belgium and Italy.

 At under-19 level, he scored three goals from nine matches, of which six matches and two goals, against Wales and Slovenia, were in the UEFA Under-19 Championship qualifying and elite rounds, but a late defeat against Spain in the final qualifier meant his team failed to reach the tournament proper.
 He made six appearances without scoring for the beloftenelftal – Netherlands U20 team – all in 2019.